binxiaoff/core/doc/technical/coding-standard.rst

  - PHPStan_
  - PHPMD_ (not activated)

-Besides these tools, make sure your `PhpStorm settings are synchronized <doc/phpstorm-settings.rst>`_ with the team, which helps a lot.
+Besides these tools, make sure your `PhpStorm settings are synchronized <phpstorm-settings.rst>`_ with the team, which helps a lot.

 KLS Standards and Best Practices
 ================================